 The Parent Company's business extends to management of operating subsidiaries and certain Group management functions.
-Sales were SEK 0.9 million (0.9) and earnings before tax were SEK 310 million (-72).
-Non-recurring items related to the refinancing transaction amounted to SEK 229 million.
-Credits granted but not utilised amounted to SEK 9 million (28).
+Sales were SEK 2.6 million (0.9) and earnings before tax were SEK -546 million (310).
+Earnings before tax were impacted by a write-down of shares in subsidiaries of SEK 526 million.
+Non-recurring items related to the refinancing transaction amounted to SEK 229 million in 2016.

-BOARD'S PROPOSED 2017 GUIDELINES FOR REMUNERATION TO SENIOR EXECUTIVES
+BOARD'S PROPOSED 2018 GUIDELINES FOR REMUNERATION TO SENIOR EXECUTIVES

-The Board of Directors of Bong AB (publ) proposes that the 2017 AGM resolve on remuneration to the CEO and other senior executives as follows: "Senior executives" here refers to executives included in the management group, which currently consists of the Company's CEO and Business Area Manager Nordic Region, Chief Financial Officer (CFO), Business Area Manager Central Europe, Business Area Manager UK, Business Area Manager France and Spain and Business Manager Bong Retail Solutions.
+The Board of Directors of Bong AB (publ) proposes that the 2018 AGM resolve on remuneration to the CEO and other senior executives as follows: "Senior executives" here refers to executives included in the management group, which currently consists of the Company's CEO and Business Area Manager Nordic Region, Chief Financial Officer (CFO), Business Area Manager Central Europe, Business Area Manager IVK, Business Area Manager France and Spain and Business Manager Bong Retail Solutions.